sandrolubis/Moisture_Budget/README.md

 \omega\frac{\partial q}{\partial p}.
 ```

-This term represents changes in specific humidity that are not explained by resolved three-dimensional advection and may include effects associated with condensation, evaporation, and other moist physical processes.
+This residual represents changes in atmospheric moisture not explained by resolved three-dimensional advection and may include processes associated with condensation, evaporation, precipitation formation, and other moist physical processes.

-The sign convention should always be checked when comparing this residual with precipitation, evaporation, or model-physics tendencies.
+The sign convention should be checked carefully when comparing this residual with precipitation, evaporation, or model-physics tendencies.

 ---

 # 4. Column-Integrated Moisture Budget

-Column water vapor is defined as
+The atmospheric column water vapor is defined as

 ```math
 W